Siyy/3DTools/3DTools/3DTools/README.txt

 be interacted with.
 InteractiveVisual3D is a subclass of ModelVisual3D and provides the following dependency properties:

-ï	Geometry      - The Geometry3D that is to become the content of the InteractiveVisual3D. ï	Visual        ñ The Visual that is to be used in a VisualBrush, which will then
+‚Ä¢	Geometry      - The Geometry3D that is to become the content of the InteractiveVisual3D.
+‚Ä¢	Visual        ‚Äì The Visual that is to be used in a VisualBrush, which will then
-					be used in a material for the geometry for the InteractiveVisual3D. ï	Material      ñ A user specified material, with the IsInteractiveMaterial attached property being used to mark the locations where the user wants the VisualBrush used to represent the Visual, to be placed.
-By default, a DiffuseMaterial is used. ï	IsBackVisible ñ Indicates whether the material used for the front face should also be mirrored on the back face.
+					be used in a material for the geometry for the InteractiveVisual3D.
+‚Ä¢	Material      ‚Äì A user specified material, with the IsInteractiveMaterial attached
+					property being used to mark the locations where the user wants the VisualBrush used to represent the Visual, to be placed.
+By default, a DiffuseMaterial is used.
+‚Ä¢	IsBackVisible ‚Äì Indicates whether the material used for the front face should also be
+					mirrored on the back face.

 The first two properties, Geometry and Visual, are the primary ones needed.
 They allow